emreozdincer/networks_project/README.md

+A GUI based client-server chat application where clients can play a pseudo game with each other.

-Course project for Computer Networks class.
+Course project for Computer Networks class - Fall 2017.